-Companies spend time and money attempting to acquire the contact information of potential customers.
+Companies spend time and money to acquire the contact information of potential customers.
 They then use this database to target consumers through email marketing.
 While this method continues to be effective, marketing emails average only an 18.22% open rate.

-This is beneficial to the brand, as it is exposed to a new, yet like-minded audience.
-Google builds the similar audiences list automatically, however incorporating the feature into a campaign is optional.
+This is beneficial to the brand, as it exposes itself to a new, yet like-minded audience.
+Google builds the similar audiences list automatically.
+Yet, incorporating the feature into a campaign is optional.

-After doing so, they will no longer be targeted by Customer Match advertising from the company running the campaign.
-This form is provided by the advertising company, not by Google, and is required by AdWords prior to initiating a Customer Match campaign.
+After doing so, they are no longer targeted by Customer Match advertising from the company running the campaign.
+This form is provided by the advertising company, not by Google.
+It is required by AdWords before initiating a Customer Match campaign.

 The future of Customer Match.